top of page

 • Wealth redistribution

 How do financial bailouts help protect people from unjust harm from other people?
-In fact, they do the opposite.
-A bailout for Group A harms Group B by taking monies from Group B via taxation to help Group A, when Group B never harmed Group A.
+They do the opposite.
+A bailout for Group A harms Group B by taking monies from Group B via taxation to help Group A when Group B never harmed Group A.

 If Group B has, in fact, unjustly harmed Group A, then just laws should be enacted (or enforced if already enacted) to protect Group A from unjust harm from Group B.